acrolinx/platform-api/README.md

 ## Create an API token

-Creating an API Token is easy:
+Creating an API token is easy:

-* Sign in to Acrolinx
+1. Sign in to Acrolinx.
-* Go to ‘Settings'
+2. Go to your ‘Settings'.
-* Click CREATE API TOKEN.
+3. Click CREATE API TOKEN.
-* Copy the API token.
+4. Copy the API token.

 **Note**
-As soon as you generate an API token, save it somewhere secure (like a password manager) so that you can access it again.
-Once you leave the Settings page, the API token will disappear from the display.
+After you generate an API token, save it somewhere secure (like a password manager) so that you can access it again.
+Once you leave the Settings page, the API token will no longer appear on screen.

 ## Signature